Melissa De Sousa Vindicates The Character We Love to Hate in The New ‘Best Man’

-From the moment Melissa de Sousa is introduced as Munch’s snarky and domineering girlfriend Shelby in 1999’s The Best Man, to when she reprises her role as a scorned reality-TV drama queen in The Best Man Holiday sequel, lovers of the cult classic hardly ever saw the character we love to hate beyond her cringy antics and ball-busting punchlines.
+From the moment Melissa De Sousa is introduced as Munch’s snarky and domineering girlfriend Shelby in 1999’s The Best Man, to when she reprises her role as a scorned reality-TV drama queen in The Best Man Holiday sequel, lovers of the cult classic hardly ever saw the character we love to hate beyond her cringy antics and ball-busting punchlines.
 Though Malcolm D. Lee’s beloved movie franchise has long centered Black characters and experiences divorced from trauma porn and other tired Hollywood tropes, it’s only when we arrive at The Final Chapters – eight episodes titled after literature by Black authors – that women are brought to the fore as fuller, more complex characters.
-And de Sousa’s Shelby took the lead.
+And De Sousa’s Shelby took the lead.

 Advertisement

-“It was really important for me that we show Shelby’s heart,” de Sousa tells Refinery29 Somos about her role in the final Best Man installment and limited series on Peacock.
+“It was really important for me that we show Shelby’s heart,” De Sousa tells Refinery29 Somos about her role in the final Best Man installment and limited series on Peacock.
 “That was something that I brought to Malcolm early in the writing phase, my concern with Shelby’s character and her lack of depth.
 I fought for more because she was the least developed.”
 Lee committed to expanding the women’s on-screen roles and tapped Insecure’s Dayna Lynne North to help develop, write, and produce The Final Chapters.
-“I am so glad that we did,” de Sousa adds.
+“I am so glad that we did,” De Sousa adds.

 “